Last updated on .

 Madrasa and Soup Kitchen

 The madrasa (medrese), which is to the south of the mosque, contained 20 domed rooms around a courtyard with a large domed classroom.
 It’s attached to the soup kitchen (imaret).
-The main entrances were within the complex gates but both can be seen from Çemberlitaş Square.
-I’ll snap a better photo next time I visit the area.
+The main entrances were within the complex gates but both are better seen from Çemberlitaş Square.

 Soup kitchen (left) and madrasa (right)